 As long as there is enough snow cover, snowmobile trails open the day after the last day of Pennsylvania’s regular or extended rifle deer season, and close April 1 or earlier as determined by the district forester or park manager.

-During the snowmobiling season, DCNR posts snow and trail conditions twice a week.
+During the snowmobiling season, DCNR posts snow and trail conditions three times per week.
 Check the

 trail conditions page before you head out to see if trails are open and ready for riding.